 Personal Support is Required.

-Two gentlemen who share their own home are currently looking for a Community Support Worker to share some time with them during the weekdays.
+Two gentlemen who share their own home are currently looking for a Community Support Worker to share some time with them every Saturday and Sunday.
 These longtime roommates require someone who is interested in providing support and companionship to ensure they live the life they choose.

-The successful applicant will be creative and explore new and exciting events and activities in the community.
-The successful applicant will enjoy attending sporting events such as Hurricanes Hockey and baseball; staff should be flexible in the event that a game runs longer than anticipated.
+The successful applicant will be creative and assist the gentlemen to explore their community including attending sporting events such as Hurricane hockey games, baseball games and concerts.
+Staff must be flexible in the event that an event goes longer than anticipated.

 Cultivating Relationships, Connecting Communities, Creating Possibilities